-A field-book of tools and processes to help readers in all fields develop as researchers, writers, and agents of change
+A field-book of tools and processes to help readers in all fields develop as researchers, writers, workshop facilitators, and agents of change

 A wide range of tools and processes for research, writing, and collaboration are defined and described—from Governing Question to GOSP, Plus-Delta feedback to Process Review, and Supportive Listening to Sense of Place Map.
 The tools and processes are linked to four frameworks that lend themselves to adaptation by teachers and other advisors:

 - A set of ten Phases of Research and Engagement, which researchers move through and later revisit in light of other people’s responses to work in progress and what is learned using tools from the other phases;